Editor and docs localization¶

 Il flusso di lavoro non è dei più semplici e richiede una certa conoscenza di Git.
 Abbiamo in programma di lavorare su uno strumento web semplificato che potrebbe essere usato per gestire la localizzazione delle immagini in modo conveniente, astraendo questi passaggi.

 To translate an image, you should first locate it in the original English documentation.
-To do so, browse the relevant page in the docs, e.g. Introduzione all'editor di Godot.
+To do so, browse the relevant page in the docs, e.g. First look at Godot's editor.
 Click the "Edit on GitHub" link in the top right corner:

 Su GitHub, clicca sull'immagine che vuoi tradurre.
 Se pertinente, clicca su "Download" per scaricarla localmente e modificarla con uno strumento di editing delle immagini.
 Nota il percorso completo dell'immagine perché sarà necessario più avanti (qui